 - Pregnancy complications

 The management of type 1 Diabetes Mellitus primarily revolves around the exogenous addition of insulin into the body.
-The goal is to maintain blood glucose level to as normal as possible in order to avoid the abovementioned complications.
+Generally, the goal is to maintain blood glucose level to as normal as possible in order to avoid the abovementioned complications.
 Different kinds of insulin are as follows:

-- Rapid acting insulin analogue that can be injected at the start of a meal
+- Using rapid acting insulin analogue at the start of a meal

-- Short acting insulin that is usually injected 15 to 30 minutes before a meal
+- Injection of a short acting insulin 15 to 30 minutes before a meal